jamiedevivoo/Self/README.md

 ## Requirements

 ### To build the project
-- The included Swift file (excluding "Cloud" folder)
+- The included "App" folder
 - MacOS 10.14.3+
 - Xcode 10.0
 - IOS Device with as least Software Version 12.0
 - The project is built in Swift 5
 - CocoaPods 1.5.3 - Guides available [here](https://cocoapods.org/)

-### Additionally, to recreate the project database
+### Additionally, to deploy cloud functions for the project
 - The included "Cloud" folder
 - Firebase account
 - Cloud Functions